Summer Meals

 Summer Meals Program Outreach

-February is the perfect time to develop a summer meals outreach plan using the Food Research & Action Center's Outreach to Increase Participation in the Summer Nutrition Programs guide.
+February is the perfect time to develop a summer meals outreach plan using No Kid Hungry's Summer Meals Outreach Toolkit.

 Request printed materials for your Summer Meals Program from Team Nutrition!